ablackness/hackathon-trivia/README.md

 This app utilizes the RoboHash API and the Open Trivia Database API

-In order to run the project, the server must be running in the background.
+Create a user to start playing.

-Run using NPM start.
+Run using nodemon server/index.js